Kodai Dohi

-Kodai Dohi (土肥 航大, Dohi Kōdai) is a Japanese professional footballer who plays as an attacking midfielder for Tochigi SC, on loan from Sanfrecce Hiroshima.
+Kodai Dohi (土肥 航大, Dohi Kōdai) is a Japanese professional footballer who plays as an attacking midfielder for Singapore Premier League club Jurong.

 Club career

 Dohi was born in Osaka Prefecture on 13 April 2001.
 He joined J1 League club Sanfrecce Hiroshima from youth team in 2019.
 On 22 May he debuted as substitute midfielder against Melbourne Victory FC at AFC Champions League.